tjko/tiny-picoprobe/README.md

 # tiny-picoprobe
-Tiny PicoProbe PCB, when you want to use PicoProbe without a breadboard...
+Tiny PicoProbe PCB, when you want to use PicoProbe to debug your [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) programs without a breadboard...

 ![Tiny PicoProbe PCB](images/tiny-picoprobe.png)